English & French for work and life in Canada

 Why English and French matter

-Many roles in customer service, healthcare, trades, and office work require strong communication skills in English or French.
+- Career opportunities and income: Many roles in customer service, healthcare, trades, and office work require strong communication skills in English or French.

-Applicants aged 18 to 54 generally need to show English or French ability at CLB/NCLC 4 level when applying for Canadian citizenship.
+- Citizenship language proof: Applicants aged 18 to 54 generally need to show English or French ability at CLB/NCLC 4 level when applying for Canadian citizenship.

-Language skills make it easier to talk with schools, clinics, landlords, neighbors, and local services with confidence.
+- Daily life and community connection: Language skills make it easier to talk with schools, clinics, landlords, neighbors, and local services with confidence.

-Express Entry uses language test scores for both official languages, and stronger scores can increase your competitiveness.
+- Immigration score advantage: Express Entry uses language test scores for both official languages, and stronger scores can increase your competitiveness.

 How to study effectively

-Build your foundation for workplace and everyday communication.
+English core track: Build your foundation for workplace and everyday communication.

 - Focus on listening and speaking first, then add writing practice.